Randy Travis: Acting

 Travis made his acting debut in 1988 with an uncredited cameo in the Emilio Estevez movie Young Guns.
 Although most of his part was cut from the final movie, he sang the title track to the movie's soundtrack.
 He began acting on television in the early 1990s when he was cast as a house painter in an episode of Matlock.
 A year later he starred in the television movie Wind in the Wire which aired on ABC.
 His album of the same name is a soundtrack to the movie.
 Travis's acting roles would continue into the mid-1990s with such films as Frank and Jesse and Maverick.
 In late 1995, he and Rue McClanahan starred in the CBS television movie A Holiday to Remember.
 Before the movie's release, Travis stated that the appearance on Matlock earlier in the decade was what inspired him to take on more acting roles, and that A Holiday to Remember was one of his first roles not related to the Western genre.
 Coinciding with the release of You and You Alone, Travis starred alongside Patrick Swayze in the film Black Dog, playing the role of a country music singer.
 In turn, Swayze sang backing vocals on "I Did My Part", an album track on You and You Alone.
 In 2007, Travis made a cameo appearance in National Treasure: Book of Secrets performing at the Mount Vernon party.
-In February 2024, Travis appeared as a special guest on an episode of the game show The Price Is Right.
+He also appeared as a special guest on an episode of the game show The Price Is Right in February 2024.

 In a March 2025 performance at the Grand Ole Opry, Travis joined Clay Walker onstage to announce the release of an upcoming biographical movie called Forever and Ever, Amen.
 The film, to be written and directed by Andrew Hyatt, will feature Walker as one of three actors portraying the singer at various stages in his life.